YinHk-Notes/javascript-cheatsheet-and-note/problems/null vs undefined.md

 `null`

 - is an assigned value.
-It means nothing.
+It means nothing
+- `null` is a variable that is defined **but is missing a value**
-- null is an object.
+- `null` is an object
   ```js
    typeof null //'object'
   ```

 `undefined`

-- means a variable has been declared but not defined yet.
+- means a variable has been declared but not defined yet
+- undefined is a variable that refers to something that doesn't exist, and the variable isn't defined to be anything
 - `undefined` is of type undefined
    ```js
    typeof undefined //'undefined'